Waxter88/SC2Bots/README.md

 ## Acknowledgments
 Thanks to the StarCraft II AI community for their support and contributions to AI development.
-- [BurnySC2](https://github.com/BurnySc2) - The zealot_charge_bot and workerRushBot borrow some of the code from the examples here
+- [BurnySC2](https://github.com/BurnySc2) - This is the library we use to create these bots.
+The zealot_charge_bot and workerRushBot borrow some of the code from the examples here.